Orthogonal coordinates: Motivation

-While vector operations and physical laws are normally easiest to derive in Cartesian coordinates, non-Cartesian orthogonal coordinates are often used instead for the solution of various problems, especially boundary value problems, such as those arising in field theories of quantum mechanics, fluid flow, electrodynamics, plasma physics and the diffusion of chemical species or heat.
+While vector operations and physical laws are normally easiest to derive in Cartesian coordinates (with orthogonal and straight-line axes), curvilinear orthogonal coordinates are often used instead for the solution of various problems, especially boundary value problems, such as those arising in field theories of quantum mechanics, fluid flow, electrodynamics, plasma physics and the diffusion of chemical species or heat.

 The chief advantage of non-Cartesian coordinates is that they can be chosen to match the symmetry of the problem.
 For example, the pressure wave due to an explosion far from the ground (or other barriers) depends on 3D space in Cartesian coordinates, however the pressure predominantly moves away from the center, so that in spherical coordinates the problem becomes very nearly one-dimensional (since the pressure wave dominantly depends only on time and the distance from the center).
 Another example is (slow) fluid in a straight circular pipe: in Cartesian coordinates, one has to solve a (difficult) two dimensional boundary value problem involving a partial differential equation, but in cylindrical coordinates the problem becomes one-dimensional with an ordinary differential equation instead of a partial differential equation.

 The reason to prefer orthogonal coordinates instead of general curvilinear coordinates is simplicity: many complications arise when coordinates are not orthogonal.
 For example, in orthogonal coordinates many problems may be solved by separation of variables.
 Separation of variables is a mathematical technique that converts a complex d-dimensional problem into d one-dimensional problems that can be solved in terms of known functions.
 Many equations can be reduced to Laplace's equation or the Helmholtz equation.
 Laplace's equation is separable in 13 orthogonal coordinate systems (the 14 listed in the table below with the exception of toroidal), and the Helmholtz equation is separable in 11 orthogonal coordinate systems.

 Orthogonal coordinates never have off-diagonal terms in their metric tensor.
 In other words, the infinitesimal squared distance ds^{2} can always be written as a scaled sum of the squared infinitesimal coordinate displacements: